Apple's New Swift Testing – Updated 2025

-I didn’t think I needed or wanted another testing framework.
-Turns out it takes ten minutes to learn and actually makes my life easier.
-What’s not to like?
+I didn’t think I needed another testing framework.
+Turns out it takes ten minutes to learn and genuinely reduces boilerplate.
+Twelve months later, the API has matured – here are the additions you shouldn’t miss.

 Assertions